PedroMarianoAlmeida/offical-turbo-v1/README.md

   - [x] Improve Loading page from Step 2
   - [x] Improve Loading page from Step 3
   - [x] Improve Loading page from Step 4
+  - [x] Add Daily Usage
+  - [-] Ju feedbacks
+  - Generate image on Step 3 (I will not implement, because maybe the user wants only a new prompt instead of generate image)
+  - Their initial ideas have false flag of "against policy", maybe remove this from response and leave for image generator handle - No one else complains about that

 #### Tech Debit